Different eigenvalue distributions encode the same temporal tasks in recurrent neural networks: Conclusions

 \section{Conclusions}

-Considering the analysis made above, we can highlight some aspects of the results obtained in the study.
-First, networks trained for these four tasks (AND, XOR, OR and Flip Flop) have consistent patterns and they are not stable systems, which in principle is not an unexpected situation.
-The classification for the set of tasks proposed here and its dynamic are interesting also since these tasks could constitute possible flow control mechanisms for information in the cortex.
+Considering the analysis made above, it is possible to highlight some aspects of the results obtained in the study.
+On one hand, networks trained for these four tasks (AND, XOR, OR, and Flip Flop) have consistent patterns, and they are not stable systems, { in the sense described in \cite{10.1371/journal.pcbi.1007655}, meaning that the trajectory asymptotically decays to the equilibrium state that corresponds to $h_i(t=0)= 0$}, which in principle is not an unexpected situation.
+The classification for the set of tasks proposed here and its dynamics are interesting since these tasks could constitute possible flow control mechanisms for information in the cortex.

-On the other hand, Backpropagation through time without any regularization term, allows networks to be trained to do the same task not univocally.
-Different realizations for the same task are obtained with different dynamical behaviors, and the networks obtained are generally non-normal \cite{sengupta2018robust}.
+{On the other hand, different realizations for the same task were obtained with different dynamical behaviours, and the trained networks are generally non-normal \cite{sengupta2018robust}.}

+{It is interesting to note that as indicated in Section \ref{DISCUSION}, a priori, the obtained dynamics was not created on purpose.
+It was not created by using input-driven attractor states, either fixed points or limit cycles, and finding appropriate projection from the obtained attractor states to required output state learning $\mathbf{W^{out}}$.
+Rather the dynamics of the system arises as a result of requesting the system to learn the task, with the considered initial conditions.}

-Linearization was a useful mechanism to understand the behavior of the system in the first order so that the decomposition into eigenvalues of the matrix of recurrent weights is an observable characterizing behavior for these tasks.
+Linearization was a useful mechanism to understand the behaviour of the system in the first order.
+Thus the decomposition into eigenvalues of the matrix of recurrent weights is linked with the activity for these tasks.

-The results obtained support the hypothesis that the trained network represents the information of the tasks in a low-dimensional dynamic implemented in a high dimensional network or structure \cite{BARAK20171} as also reported in \cite{Kuroki2018}.
+The results obtained support the hypothesis that trained network represents the information of the tasks in a low-dimensional dynamics implemented in a high dimensional network or structure \cite{BARAK20171} as also reported in \cite{Kuroki2018}.

-The neural network model studied in this work, as described in Section \ref{MODELO}, is widely used to describe experimental results in different experiments and areas in neuroscience, for example in motor control \cite{doi:10.1152/jn.00467.2018}.
-In particular analyzes on the cerebral cortex show complex temporal dynamics \cite{SUSSILLO2014156, DBLP:journals/neco/SussilloB13, nature_01, nature_com}, where different mechanisms of control the information flow could be present and coexist.
+The neural network model studied in this work, as described in Section \ref{MODELO}, is widely used to describe results in different experiments and areas in neuroscience.
+For example in motor control \cite{doi:10.1152/jn.00467.2018}.
+In particular, analyzes on the cerebral cortex show complex temporal dynamics \cite{SUSSILLO2014156, DBLP:journals/neco/SussilloB13, nature_01, nature_com}, where different mechanisms to control the information flow could be present and coexist.
 For this reason, knowing the details of the model's dynamics is important to understand the observed experimental results with greater precision.